April 1, 2019

 Boredom, Restlessness and Stimulation Seeking

 Restlessness represents the hyperactivity piece of ADHD.
-Boredom and restless are common triggers for “hunger”.
+Boredom and restlessness are common triggers for “hunger”.
 Eating may be a more acceptable or available way to cope with restlessness, particularly in women.

 People with ADHD may view “plan” as yet another four-letter word.
 Since executive functioning is not their strong point, they fall back on foods and prepared/processed meals that require little or no advance planning.
 Such choices may be high in calories and low in nutrition or simply unbalanced.
 The lack of effort required also makes it far easier to eat far more than necessary.
 Alternatively, people with ADHD may get so hyper focused on something they “forget” to eat, resulting in an insatiable appetite and overeating later.